dlatypova/didi/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Peoples' Friendship University of Russia (RUDN University)
+  - name: Peoples' Friendship University of Russia (PFUR)
     url: https://eng.rudn.ru/

 # Short bio (displayed in user profile at end of posts)